Syncing audio to video of a grabbed video

 But for grabbing we do not use MPG files, because the image is compressed which is bad when it comes to deinterlacing.

-b) By calibrating your recording set up
+b) Estimation by calibrating your recording set up

 Make a test recording with 10…30 minutes of your video as MPG file (you may use the WinAVI Video Grabber software).
 Then you can apply the method a) to your recording to get the exact percentage of audio delay.